lucasr/twoway-view/README.md

 * View recycling while scrolling, just like ListView/GridView.
 * Vertical and horizontal scrolling support.

-* A lot more to come.
+A lot more to come, stay tuned.

 How do I use it?
 ================